How to Find Medical Work Experience in the UK Without Connections | NHS and GP Placements

 Medical reading and research – Staying informed on current medical issues and ethical debates shows dedication to the field.

-Online courses (MOOCs) – Platforms like FutureLearn and Coursera offer free courses in medical topics.
+Online courses (MOOCs) – Platforms like FutureLearn and Coursera offer free classes on medical topics.

 Medical societies and clubs – Joining school or local medical societies can enhance your understanding of the profession.